So it’s time to write a resignation letter.

 If you’ve done this in person, sending it in writing is not a legal requirement, however it’s always a good idea to formalise your resignation in writing.

 This helps clarify your position from a HR perspective and allows you to leave on a strong footing – you never know when you might need that connection!

-Failing to write a suitable letter of resignation may burn bridges with the company you’ve worked so hard for and tarnish your connections within that company – which may impact future references.
+Failing to write a suitable letter may burn bridges with the company you’ve worked so hard for and tarnish your connections within that company, which may impact future references.